 The Empathy Exams: Essays, by Leslie Jamison

-Jamison’s prose is original and smart (she recently completed a doctorate in literature at Yale), and she has the authority that comes from a breadth of reading—James Agee, Lucy Grealy, Susan Sontag, Anne Carson.
-These extraordinary essays portray the author’s personal experience with pain—emotional and physical (as the result of a heart condition), but her larger desire is the mining of what it means to feel empathy—for others to understand her pain and her ability to understand the pain of others—all of which Jamison conveys with crisp sentences, keen perception, and scholarly care.
+Jamison’s prose is searing and smart and she has the authority that comes from a breadth of reading, incorporating a range of authors, from James Agee and Susan Sontag to Lucy Grealy and Anne Carson.
+These extraordinary essays document the author’s personal experience with pain—emotional and physical (as the result of a heart condition), but she has a larger aim, to mine what it is, and what it means, to feel empathy—for others to understand her pain and her ability to understand the pain of others—all of which Jamison portrays with crisp sentences, keen perception, and scholarly care.